functionofpwnosec/marker-simulation/README.md

 <img src="doc/image_result.png" width="66%">

-These are examples of generated images using different models.
+These are examples of generated images using different methods.
+Details on the performance of the methods are available in the paper.

 ## Dataset
 For access to the aligned real and simulated image dataset we used for training the GAN, contact us via e-mail (you can find the address in the paper).